magneticio/vamp.io/content/documentation/tutorials/run-a-canary-release.md

 ## A bit more about conditions

 Our browser example is easily testable on a laptop, but of course a bit contrived.
-Luckily you can create much more powerful filters quite easily.
+Luckily you can create much more powerful conditions quite easily.
 Checking Headers, Cookies, Hosts etc. is all possible.
-Under the hood, Vamp uses Haproxy's ACL's ([cbonte.github.io/haproxy-dconv/configuration-1.5 - ACL basics](http://cbonte.github.io/haproxy-dconv/configuration-1.5.html#7.1)) and you can use the exact ACL definition right in the blueprint in the `condition` field of a filter.
+Under the hood, Vamp uses Haproxy's ACL's ([cbonte.github.io/haproxy-dconv/configuration-1.5 - ACL basics](http://cbonte.github.io/haproxy-dconv/configuration-1.5.html#7.1)) and you can use the exact ACL definition right in the blueprint in the 'condition` field.

 #### Vamp short codes